orkhanahmadov/orkhanahmadov.github.io/_posts/2020-12-02-rendering-response-from-laravel-exception.md

 }
 ```

-Whenever application throw `FailedRequestException` exception Laravel's exception handler will catch it and render our custom response.
+Whenever application throws `FailedRequestException` exception Laravel's exception handler will catch it and render our custom response.